First World Nomad Games – History Sets Foot in Cholpon Ata

 Ukrainian folk group singing and dancing

 We finally got our Press Pass, and now we can wander with a more professional look between horses and wrestlers.
-We go immediately to the hippodrome where we can finally enter the field.
-Indeed, we are really inside the playground a few meters from the horses.
+We go immediately to the hippodrome, where we can finally enter the field.
+Indeed, we are really inside the playground, a few meters from the horses.

 Er-Enish: wrestling on horses

-We are quite excited to see the Er-Enish, a sort of wrestling on horseback.
-It works like this: inside a circle drawn in the sand, there are two horses and two riders, the aim is to beat each other and try to knock your opponent off his horse.
-The Afghan team consists of dudes with rude and tough faces, probably Pashtun, one gets very upset and says, “I won’t play anymore.”
-Of course, we do not know why.
+We are quite excited to see Er-Enish, a sort of horseback wrestling.
+It works like this: inside a circle drawn in the sand, there are two horses and two riders; the aim is to beat each other and try to knock your opponent off his horse.

-They go to talk to the referee, and then the Afghan beats the opposing player with the flagstick of his Afghanistan flag.
-And then the whole team leaves.
-So Kazakhstan, which was the opposing team won the subsequent matches without playing.
-The sport is anyway quite exciting, especially from so close.
-But the horses do not look like having fun, sometimes they bite each other and bleed a lot.
+So, Kazakhstan, the opposing team, won the subsequent matches without playing.
+The sport is quite exciting anyway, especially from so close.
+But the horses do not look like they are having fun; sometimes they bite each other and bleed a lot.

 Turkish nomad games